09ejacob/Robot-World-simulation-and-digital-twin/README.md

     - Pressing the `Capture from All Cameras` button will make all the cameras capture a picture.
     - Pressing the `Capture pointclouds` button will take pointclouds from from both box cameras.

-For a usage example of sending and receiving UDP data and commands, go to the repository: https://github.com/09ejacob/UDP-Controller-Grab

 ### Running in Headless Mode

 To run the extension in Headless Mode (without a GUI), use the following command: